 By mid-1968, Ho Chi Minh had become a household name in not only North and South Vietnam, but also in the United States, Europe, and Asia.
-The elderly, and at that time ailing, Communist revolutionary had risen to international prominence because of his leadership over the Vietnamese revolution – an anti-colonial mass rebellion that had achieved impressive military and political gains against three of the world’s most powerful nations, including Japan, France, and the United States.
+The elderly, and at that time ailing, Communist revolutionary had risen to international prominence because of his leadership over the Vietnamese revolution – an anti-colonial mass rebellion that had achieved impressive military and political gains against Imperial Japan, France, and the United States.

-In 1959, Ho Chi Minh, who was determined to achieve reunification of Vietnam, authorized an insurgent war in South Vietnam – it’s purpose – to topple the U.S. backed government of Ngo Dinh Diem and establish a coalition government in Saigon dominated by Communist elements.
+In 1959, Ho Chi Minh authorized an insurgent war in South Vietnam – it’s purpose – to topple the U.S.-backed government of Ngo Dinh Diem and establish a coalition government in Saigon dominated by Communist elements.

 On January 30-31, 1968, the Vietcong launched a series of spectacular attacks against U.S. and South Vietnamese military and political targets, including the U.S. embassy in Saigon, the Joint General Staff Headquarters at Tan Son Nhut airbase, and the Saigon Radio Station.

 The Vietcong’s Tet Offensive represented a stunning display of Communist military prowess and popular appeal.
 Although the American news media focused its attention during Tet on the dramatic Vietcong attacks in Saigon and Hue, the real story of Tet occurred across rural South Vietnam.
-It was in the South’s rice paddy country that the Vietcong made its most impressive military gains.
-Thousands of hamlets, and millions of peasants, went over to the insurgents between late January and March 1968.
+Across South Vietnam’s rural districts, the Vietcong made impressive military gains.
+Thousands of hamlets, and millions of peasants, went over to the insurgents between late January and March, 1968.

-In the U.S., the Tet Offensive destroyed the last tattered remnants of President Lyndon B. Johnson’s political credibility.
-In February 1968, when the true scale of the military disaster that had befallen the Allies in South Vietnam became apparent to the American public, LBJ’s political career came crashing down.
-Recognizing that he would be hard-pressed to win re-election in November 1968, Johnson decided not to run for a second term.
+In the United States, the Tet Offensive destroyed the last tattered remnants of President Lyndon B. Johnson’s political credibility.
+In February, 1968, when the true scale of the military disaster that had befallen the Allies in South Vietnam became apparent to the American public, LBJ’s political career came crashing down.
+Recognizing that he would be hard-pressed to win re-election in November, Johnson decided not to run for a second term.

 But the American Left never needed Ho.
 There existed other, more convincing reasons to oppose the war – and the person of Ho was the least of those reasons.